Treating overactive thyroid

 The most widely used treatments for an overactive thyroid are outlined below.

-Thionamides, such as carbimazole and methimazole, are a common treatment.
+Thionamides, such as carbimazole and propylthiouracil, are a common treatment.
 They are a type of medication that stops your thyroid gland producing excess amounts of thyroxine or triiodothyronine.

 As thionamides affect the production of thyroid hormone rather than their current levels, you will need to take them for several weeks before you notice an improvement (usually between four to eight weeks).

-Once the production of thyroid hormones is under control, your specialist may gradually reduce the medication.
+Once the production of thyroid hormones is under control, your specialist may gradually reduce your medication.

 You may need to continue taking thionamides for a long time, until the condition is under control.